opral/monorepo/apps/vs-code-extension/README.md

     </h3>
 </div>

-# Inlang
+# Inlang VS Code Extension

-Inlang is an open source localization solution for software build on top [Mozilla's Fluent system](https://projectfluent.org/).
+The VS Code extension is part of the open source localization solution [inlang](https://www.inlang.dev/).

+## Getting Started

+Create an `inlang.config.json` file in your project.

+   - Either run `npx @inlang/cli init` in the terminal (but node must be installed).
+   - Or manually create the JSON config:
+     For an example and the config schema go to the [config reference](https://inlang.dev/docs/reference/config).

 ## Features